 Leases where substantially all the rewards and risks of ownership of assets remain with the lessor are accounted for as operating leases.
 Where the Bank is the lessor, assets leased by the Bank under operating leases are included in non-current assets, and rentals receivable under the operating leases are credited to the statement of profit or loss on the straight-line basis over the lease terms.
-Where the Bank is the lessee, rentals payable under the operating leases are charged to the statement of profit or loss on the straight-line basis over the lease terms.
+Where the Bank is the lessee, rentals payable under the operating leases are charged to the statement of profit or loss on the straight-line basis over the statement of profit or loss on the straight-line basis over the statement of profit or loss on the straight-line basis over the statement of profit or loss on the straight-line basis over the lease terms.